Feeding Your Baby: The First Year

 Babies know when they are hungry or full.
 Feed your baby every time he or she is hungry.
-Breast-fed infants should breastfeed 8-12 times a day, approximately 10-15 minutes per breast at each feed.
-Formula-fed infants should be fed 6-10 times a day, including overnight.
-Adding foods to a bottle such as rice cereal to make the baby sleep at night is not appropriate, as it can cause excessive weight gain and decrease important nutrient intake, and may be a choking hazard.
+Breast-fed infants should breastfeed eight to12 times a day, approximately 10 to 15 minutes per breast at each feed.
+Formula-fed infants should be fed six to10 times a day, including overnight.
+Adding foods to a bottle, such as rice cereal, to make your baby sleep at night isn’t recommended.
+This can cause excessive weight gain and decrease important nutrient intake.
+It can also be a choking hazard.

 As your baby starts eating solid foods, he or she will drink less.
 Slowly increase the amount of solid food you offer and decrease the amount of breast milk or formula.
 Remember, all foods should be offered by spoon and not in the bottle.

 How do I know when my baby is hungry or full?

 Babies can cry or be fussy because they are hungry, tired, upset, uncomfortable, or need a diaper change or to be burped.
 Some general signs that your baby is hungry include the following:

 - Grabbing for or leaning toward breast or bottle.